White Chocolate Almond Sourdough Bread

 First Rise

 After stretch and folds let the dough sit overnight on the counter covered, about 10-14 hours (depending on the temperature) until the dough has risen about 75%, not completely doubled.
+The dough should be between 69-72 degrees Fahrenheit.
 The dough should be aerated with bubbles showing on the sides and bottom of the dough and jiggle when the bowl is shook.
 If it does not show these signs continue to let the dough sit, preferably in a warm spot to finish bulk fermentation.

 Make the Almond Paste